network overlays

 Diagram: Example with DMVPN.
 Source is Cisco

-The following show DMVPN operating over the WAN.
+The following shows DMVPN operating over the WAN.
 The SP node represents the WAN network.
 Then we have R11 as the hub and R2, R3 as the spokes.
-The DMVPM network over the WAN is made possible with several protocols.
+Several protocols make the DMVPM network over the WAN possible.
 We have GRE; in this case, the tunnel destination is specified as a point-to-point GRE tunnel instead of a mGRE tunnel.

-Then we have NHRP that this used to help create a mapping as this is a nonbroadcast network; we can not use ARP.
+Then we have NHRP, which is used to help create a mapping as this is a nonbroadcast network; we can not use ARP.
 So, we need to manually set this up on the spokes with the command: ip nhrp NHS 192.168.100.11

 DMVPN configuration